 I talked about organ donation.

 The people were surprised at how animated I was about the concept of donating my organs to someone.
-I told them that I’d be happy knowing that some part of the person that was me might extend the life of another was cool.
+I told them that I’d be happy knowing that some part of the person that was me might extend the life of another.
 That my liver might go to a person that gets to see the face of their child, or hell my heart might finally help a person to get to the top of a mountain.
 I told them that in that scenario my heart, a small essence of me, is still out there.
 Doing awesome things.
 It’s why I like the idea.
 That part of me still gets to go out and carry on the making-ripples part.

 postscript: since I started this ramble I came across this article…